 20.5 cm of textual records

-Starting 1950 Rev. Henry Classen, sent by the Mennonite Brethren Conference of British Columbia, began street meetings in Vancouver.
-By 1964 a congregation was formed, worshiping in English and German and was known as the Pacific Grace Mission Chapel.
+Starting in 1950, Rev. Henry Classen, sent by the Mennonite Brethren Conference of British Columbia, began street meetings in Vancouver.
+By 1964, a congregation was formed, worshiping in English and German and was known as the Pacific Grace Mission Chapel.

-In 1972 leader Henry Classen began an outreach to the growing Chinese population in the area and by the fall there were 22 Chinese attendees.
-By 1973 they asked to meet separately due to their increased numbers.
-The Mission Chapel was formally organized in 1974 with Henry Klassen as the founding leader.
+In 1972, leader Henry Classen began an outreach to the growing Chinese population in the area, and, by the fall, there were 22 Chinese attendees.
+By 1973, they asked to meet separately due to their increased numbers.
+The Mission Chapel was formally organized in 1974 with Henry Classen as the founding leader.
 Paul Li was a founding leader for the Chinese group.

-In 1974 the church started an English department and a Chinese department, which held its meetings in Cantonese.
+In 1974, the church started an English department and a Chinese department, which held its meetings in Cantonese.
 In 1977, with the Chinese department growing rapidly the English department suggested that it close and the church become a Chinese congregation.
-In April of 1977 the church changed its name to the Pacific Grace Chinese Church and focused solely on ethnic Chinese ministry.
+In April 1977, the church changed its name to the Pacific Grace Chinese Church and focused solely on ethnic Chinese ministry.

 The church saw an opportunity in the influx of people immigrating to Canada from China and Hong Kong due to the Tiananmen Square massacre in 1989 and the take over of Hong Kong in 1997.
 Membership jumped from 155 in 1987 to 240 in 1989.
 Two Sunday services were introduced to ease the crowding.
-In 1987 Miller Zhuang joined the pastoral staff and was followed by Keynes Kan in 1988 and Valerie Yiu in 1989 who began an English worship service for the English speaking youth.
+In 1987, Miller Zhuang joined the pastoral staff and was followed by Keynes Kan in 1988; Valerie Yiu, in 1989, began an English worship service for the English speaking youth.

 Scope and Content